-Central sleep apnea, or CSA, is characterized by symptoms of frequent starts and stops of breathing during sleep, which leads to regular nighttime awakening.
+Central sleep apnea (CSA) is characterized by pauses in breathing during sleep due to a signal disruption from the central nervous system.
 Typically, the episodes last for 10-30 seconds (or longer) and can be intermittent in nature or happen in cycles throughout the night.

 Sleep apnea describes a form of sleep disorder characterized by disordered breathing.
 There are two primary types of sleep apnea: Central and Obstructive.

-CSA is associated with lower oxygen saturation levels, a condition called hypoxia or hypoxemia, which can lead to serious health complications like confusion, rapid heart rate, shortness of breath, cough, and wheezing.
+CSA is associated with lower oxygen saturation levels, a condition called hypoxia or hypoxemia, which can lead to serious health complications.

-There are several potential causes of CSA.
+There are several potential causes of Central Sleep Apnea.
 These include heart problems, brain disorders, medications, other substances, and idiopathic causes.

 Carbon dioxide and oxygen levels should stay fairly constant when the body is at rest.
 Inhalation causes oxygen levels to increase and carbon dioxide levels to decrease, while exhalation does the opposite, causing carbon dioxide to increase and oxygen to decrease.
 Regular respirations allow the body to remove excess, harmful carbon dioxide from the lungs and bloodstream.

 There are chemoreceptors in the body, which are governed by oxygen and carbon dioxide levels in the bloodstream.
 These chemoreceptors send signals to the brain to tell it when to open the throat and other breathing airways, as well as to move the muscles associated with respiratory efforts.

 The body’s need for oxygen/carbon dioxide balance is so great that the brain will automatically signal respiration if either of the levels is out of balance.